Housekeeper Survives Terrifying Kidnapping at Michael Bloomberg’s Ranch

 Michael Bloomberg had purchased his ranch in 2020 from private equity billionaire Henry Kravis for $44.8 million, just below the original $46 million asking price, as The Wall Street Journal reported at the time.

-The 4,600-acre property—known as “Westlands”—features a four-golf course designed by Greg Norman, a helipad, tennis court, and a 19,000-square-foot main residence, replete with an indoor hot tub and a theater.
+The 4,600-acre property—known as “Westlands”—features a golf course designed by Greg Norman, a helipad, tennis court, and a 19,000-square-foot main residence, replete with an indoor hot tub and a theater.

 According to 9News, the billionaire’s family has been cooperating with investigators.